Imbolc 2025: Honoring the Pagan Blessings of Midwinter

 Posts on this site may contain affiliate links that allow me to earn a small commission from your purchases (at no extra cost to you!)

-The Pagan holiday of Imbolc 2024 begins at sundown on January 31st and lasts until sundown on February 1st.
-However, some people choose the exact halfway point between Winter and Spring.
+The Pagan holiday of Imbolc 2025 begins at sundown on January 31st and lasts until sundown on February 1st.

-Remember, the ancient Gauls celebrated the start of a new day once the sun went down.
+Remember, the ancient Gauls and Celtic people celebrated the start of a new day once the sun went down.
 This has been highlighted by Caesar’s writings about the Gallic Wars.

 All the Gauls assert that they are descended from the god Dis, and say that this tradition has been handed down by the Druids.